Greek Creation Myth: Chaos, Titans, and the Rise of Zeus

 Cornelis van Haarlem (1562–1638), The Fall of the Titans, oil on canvas, 1588–1590, 2,390 x 3,070 mm, Statens Museum for Kunst, KMS1, acquired 1621.
 More info: Google Arts & Culture

-The Punishment of the Titans
+The Punishment of the Titans: Tartarus and Eternal Chains

 Zeus punished the Titans severely, binding them in chains beneath the earth in a place called Tartarus.
 The punishment was so harsh that, according to Hesiod, it was as though a bronze anvil fell for nine days and nights before reaching the Earth, and on the tenth day, it fell into Tartarus.
 The torment was unending.